 George Antheil: Concerto for Chamber Orchestra (1932)

-Simon Laks: Concerto da camera pour piano, instruments à vent et batterie (1963)
+Simon Laks: Concerto da camera for piano, wind instruments and percussion (1963)

 Igor Strawinsky: Octet for wind instruments (1923)